Support FASD Ireland, People living with FASD and their Parents and Carers.

 Dear Deputy [Surname],

-I am writing to you as a constituent to ask for your support in helping to initiate and lead a national conversation on Foetal Alcohol Spectrum Disorder (FASD), an issue that continues to affect thousands of individuals and families across Ireland, yet remains significantly under-recognised and under-resourced.
+I am writing to you as a constituent to ask for your support in helping to advance a national conversation on Foetal Alcohol Spectrum Disorder (FASD), an issue that continues to affect thousands of individuals and families across Ireland, yet remains significantly under-recognised and under-resourced.

-FASD is widely understood to be Ireland’s most prevalent neurodevelopmental disability, yet awareness, diagnosis pathways, and supports remain inconsistent and, in many cases, inaccessible.
-This has profound implications not only for individuals living with FASD, but also for their families, as well as for services across health, education, justice, and social care.
+FASD is widely understood to be Ireland’s most prevalent and only preventable neurodevelopmental disability, yet awareness, diagnosis pathways, and supports remain inconsistent and, in many cases, inaccessible.
+This has significant implications not only for individuals living with FASD, but also for their families and for services across health, education, justice, and social care.

 As my elected representative, I am asking you to:

 I believe there is a real opportunity for leadership here - to ensure that FASD is recognised, understood, and appropriately addressed at a national level.
-Your engagement could play a key role in bringing this issue into the wider public and political discourse.
+Your engagement could play a key role in progressing this issue and helping to bring it into wider public and political focus.

 Thank you for your time and consideration.
 I would welcome any update on actions you may take in relation to this matter.